redhat-cop/uncontained.io/themes/uncontained.io/README.md

 ## Sass/CSS Code Standards

-In lieu of a formal code standards, here are some general guidelines:
+In lieu of formal code standards, here are some general guidelines:

 - Minimize selector specificity.
 - Use simple, meaningful CSS class names.
 Use only lowercase letters and dashes (no underscores, double dashes, etc.).